MargaretSiple-NOAA/boattime/README.md

 ***
 ## Script overview
-stationdecisions/ : contains functions for determining what station should be sampled "next" once you're at a given station.
+stationdecisions/ : contains functions for determining what station should be sampled "next" sample_stations.R : get survey order based on decision rules and make plots historical.R : load historical cruise data for comparison

+## Input
+This code is intended to work with any survey design (optimized or historical).
+For the optimized survey design part, this script draws from Zack's optimized GoA survey design, which is the full domain spatiotemporal optimization from model 11 ([Optimal_Allocation_GoA-master](https://github.com/zoyafuso-NOAA/Optimal_Allocation_GoA)).

+## Analysis flow
+### Get stations
+This script samples randomly from the optimized survey design, randomly selecting stations from each stratum based on the optimal allocation.

+### Station decisions
 These include (so far):
 1. *Proximity and depth* (get_next_station_1.R) Between closest and furthest west unsampled station, pick the deeper one
 2. *Traveling Salesperson Problem* (tsp.R) Stations are sampled to minimize the total distance traveled, starting at the westernmost station

-##